drewanderson1975/thai-learn/docs/README.md

 # Thai Learn

 A website to teach **Thai** to English speakers.
-Potential include **Isan** at a later stage.
+Future versions may include **Isan**.
-The platform provides guided lessons, practice tools, and review systems to help learners build a strong foundation in the Thai and Isan languages.
+The platform provides guided lessons, practice tools, and a review system to help learners build a strong foundation in the Thai language.

 ---